bookwyrm/bookwyrm.github.com/index.md

 ---
 layout: page
-title: Hi There!
+title: About Me
 ---
 {% include JB/setup %}

-I'm Matt Vanderpol, a 30-something American, husband, programmer, father, backpacker, and web-nerd.
-Read more below.
+I'm Matt Vanderpol, a 30-something husband, programmer, father, backpacker, and web developer.
+I live in beautiful [Nevada City](http://www.nevadacitychamber.com/) in a house that my wife and I designed and built.

 <!-- http://mark.reid.name/ -->